mipug/AML/README.md

 ### The DCGAN architecture
 *“A Generative Adversarial Network (GAN) is a deep learning architecture that consists of two neural networks competing against each other in a zero-sum game framework.
 The goal of GANs is to generate new, synthetic data that resembles some known data distribution.”* Quote taken from https://www.geeksforgeeks.org/generative-adversarial-network-gan/

-There are many variants of GAN models, since the generator and discriminator is not set to be a specific machine learning model.
-Therefore for our problem, we have chosen to look into GAN variant that is called DCGAN, that include the CNN architecture in the generator and discriminator.
-The reason for this specific type of GAN model was chosen because there weren't many other programmers who had made a DCGAN in the Kaggle competition.
+There are many variants of GAN models.
+For our problem, we have chosen to look into a GAN variant that is called DCGAN, that include the CNN architecture in the generator and discriminator.
+We chose this GAN model as we saw it was not frequently used by the competitors in the Kaggle competition, making it interesting to investigate.

-Our implementation of the DCGAN is common, and is inspired by Pytorch own example: https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html
+Our implementation of the DCGAN is inspired by Pytorch own example: https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html

-Choosing the hyperparameters for our model, we have used the same values as Radford et. al does in the paper: *Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks* (https://arxiv.org/pdf/1511.06434.pdf).
-Where they have concluded the best hyperparameters when working with DCGAN.
+Choosing the hyperparameters for our model, we have used the same values as Radford et. al does in the paper: *Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks* (https://arxiv.org/pdf/1511.06434.pdf), where they have concluded the best hyperparameters when working with DCGAN.
 For this reason we have used the same values for our hyperparamteres and has therefore instead experimented with other parts of the DCGAN, such as the picture size, number of epochs, batchsizes and depth in discriminator and generator.

 **The fixed hyperparameters are the following:**
 - Weights are initialized from a normal distribution with the standard deviation of 0.2.